JonMGabriel/CMS_System/README.md

     - Wednesday:
         TO-DO:
-            - Firebase communication
+            - Firebase communication (/)
             - Finalize Themes (X)
-            - Replicated the posts from the database to our Previous Posts section
+            - Replicated the posts from the database to our Previous Posts section (X)
-            - Present the other-posts and links section when clicked (Template / Blur)
+            - Present the other-posts and links section when clicked (Template / Blur) (X)

     - Thursday: touch up final details, work on how we will be presenting the final product
+        - Firebase write-to and populate post
+        - onBlur for links on the side (X)

     - Friday: Presentation day